partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

     ```
     Talk about how this is different then the createQuestion above.
 Mainly it requires the ID from the question so that we know which response we need to give.

-1. `npm start` and observe we are now pushing questions in the console.
-We observe the object changing.
+1. Run `npm start` and observe we are now pushing questions by opening the javascript debug console in your browser.
 1. **Extra Credit** To view subscriptions you can add this at the top of your file:
     ```javascript
     const subscription = API.graphql(